If you've got the time, we've got your official amazing blues video of the day!

 There's an undeniable excitement to Guy's high-pitched singing and soloing, which is packed with the outlandish fireworks and almost-rubbery bends he's become known for over the decades.
 And then there's his ultra-cool, ultra-slim blue, which is a look more guitarists should consider adopting these days.
 Hey, think about it!

-The clip is from a documentary called Supershow, which also features Led Zeppelin, Dick Heckstall-Smith (who appears in the video below), Chris Mercer, Eric Clapton, Colloseum, Roland Kirk and Stephen Stills.
+The clip is from a documentary called Supershow, which also features Led Zeppelin, Dick Heckstall-Smith (who appears in the video above), Chris Mercer, Eric Clapton, Colloseum, Roland Kirk and Stephen Stills.
 It was dubbed “the last great jam of the Sixties," and we can see why.

 Stevie Ray Vaughan covered Guy's "Mary Had a Little Lamb" on Texas Flood, his debut 1983 album.